8. Advanced Driver Script Options

 </timeprofile>

 When xtprof is selected HammerDB will collect time profiling data for all active virtual users.
 At the end of the run after the performance has been reported all of the data will be gathered, calculated and appended to a logfile called hdbxtprofile.log or if a unique log name is used for example a log name such as hdbxtprofile_607407EE586C03E293732393.log.
-Measured overhead for profiling all of the virtual users is expected to be up to 4% of the throughput.
+Measured overhead for profiling all of the virtual users is expected to be up to 2% of the throughput.
 Calculations take place after the test has run and will therefore not impact the performance measurements.
+Time profiling takes place in memory and records the timings for every transaction for every virtual user and therefore for long running tests can be expected to consume large amounts of memory.

 The xt_gather_timeout option sets a user configurable value in minutes for the time for HammerDB to wait for Virtual Users to report timings when event driven scaling is used with many 1000's of sessions.
 In this scenario xt_gather_timeout defines how long to wait for the Virtual User timing report until proceeding to the calculation.
 If no Virtual Users have reported an error is printed, if a subset of the Virtual Users have reported a timing report is printed for those Virtual Users that did report.